 If you do not select the Active Directory check box, you will only have access that is configured in the Microsoft Active Directory.
 You cannot log in using the Dell Extended Schema Solution in Microsoft Active Directory.
 This solution enables you to provide access to Server Administrator; allowing you to add/control Server Administrator users and privileges to existing users in your Active Directory software.
-For more information see "Using Microsoft Active Directory" in the Dell OpenManage Server Administrator Installation Guide.
+For more information, see "Using Microsoft Active Directory" in the Dell OpenManage Server Administrator Installation Guide available at support.dell.com/manuals.